-Lafcadio Hearn lived an interesting life.
-Born in Greece in 1850 and raised in Ireland, he emigrated at a young age to the U.S. and became a successful writer for newspapers, living in and writing about Cincinnati and New Orleans.
-Defying a law against interracial marriage, he married an African American woman in his early 20s (1874), later divorced her, then headed to Japan, where he had a family and is well known to this day as Koizumi Yakumo.
-The Paris Review published an article about Hearn on its website on July 2, 2019, which gives a much broader account of his life, interests, and achievements.
+Lafcadio Hearn lived a wandering life.
+Born in Greece in 1850 and raised in Ireland, he emigrated at a young age to the U.S. and became a successful newspaper writer, living in and writing about Cincinnati and New Orleans.
+Defying a law against interracial marriage, he married an African American woman in his early 20s (1874).
+He then divorced and made his way to Japan, where he had a family and is well known to this day as Koizumi Yakumo.
+The Paris Review published an article about Hearn on its website on July 2, 2019, which gives a much broader account of his life, interests and achievements.

-Hearn's 1902 book, Kottō: Being Japanese Curios, With Sundry Cobwebs, is basically a miscellany of old tales (translated by him), poetry, and short essays.
-It came out a couple years before his death at age 54, and he touches on various philosophies connected to Buddhism, Shinto, and the Orient in general, at times it seems with some prescience of his own death.
+Hearn's 1902 book, Kottō: Being Japanese Curios, With Sundry Cobwebs, is a miscellany of old tales, poetry and short essays.
+It was released a couple years before he died at age 54, and in it he touches on various philosophies connected to Buddhism, Shinto and the East in general, and at times it seems with some prescience of his own death.

-The second tale, "In a Cup of Tea," was the fourth story in Masaki Kobayashi's film Kwaidan (1965).
-After "In a Cup of Tea" there are a few more ghostly tales.
-They are more or less about human interaction with the spirit world rather than tales of horror like the one about the waterfall and missing baby head.
+The second tale, "In a Cup of Tea," is also the fourth story in Masaki Kobayashi's film Kwaidan (1965).
+Next, in Kottō, a few more ghostly tales, mostly about human interaction with the spirit world and not tales of horror like the one with the missing baby head.

-Then the book takes sharp turns.
+The book then takes sharp turns.
 "A Woman's Diary" is, as you might expect, a series of excerpts from a woman's diary.
-This one is very personal and sad, as she writes about losing her baby daughter and son soon after they were born and, extremely depressed, she feels like a failure to her husband and to their arranged marriage, and we're left to wonder if her diary entries suddenly came to an end because she herself came to an end by her own hands.
-She describes parts of Tokyo where I've lived and currently work, including Shinjuku, Yotsuya, and Okubo, and reading these bits gave me a sense that the late 1800s weren't so very long ago.
+Very personal and sad.
+She writes about losing her baby daughter and son soon after they were born.
+She considers herself a wretched failure to her husband and to their arranged marriage, and we're left to wonder if her diary entries suddenly come to an end because she herself came to an end by her own hands.
+Her descriptions of areas in Tokyo are interesting and include Shinjuku, Yotsuya and Okubo.
+Reading these, you get a feeling that Tokyo of the late 1800s isn't so far off.

 Even the little that we have been able to learn about insects fills us with the wonder that is akin to fear.
 The lips that are hands, and the horns that are eyes, and the tongues that are drills; the multiple devilish mouths that move in four ways at once; the living scissors and saws and boring-pumps and brace-bits; the exquisite elfish weapons which no human skill can copy, even in the finest watch-spring steel—what superstition of old ever dreamed of sights like these? ―"Gaki" (III)

-And he provides pages of his translations of haiku on the theme of fireflies.
-He also seeks links between the microcosmic (insects, tiny spirits, a dewdrop) and the macrocosmic . . .
+He also gives us translations of haiku on the theme of fireflies.
+And searches for links between the microcosmic (insects, tiny spirits, a dewdrop) and the macrocosmic . . .

 But I cannot rid myself of the notion that Matter, in some blind infallible way, remembers; and that in every unit of living substance there slumber infinite potentialities, simply because to every ultimate atom belongs the infinite and indestructible experience of billions of vanished universes. ―"Fireflies" (VII)

-Something I didn't know till recently is that Hearn's grave was only a few blocks north of the building where I lived in Bunkyō-ku in the 1990s, where I first read some of Hearn's books.
-I used to take walks around that area but somehow missed Zōshigaya Cemetery, where he rests in the area of Minami-Ikebukuro.
+Something I didn't know until recently is that Hearn's grave was a few blocks north of where I lived in Bunkyō-ku in the 1990s, where I first read some of Hearn's books.
+I used to take walks around the area but somehow missed Zōshigaya Cemetery, where he rests in the area of Minami-Ikebukuro.